nathanenglehart/nathanenglehart.github.io/regression.md

 		  1 & x_n & y_n & x_n^2 & x_n \cdot y_n & y_n^2 & x_n^3 & x_n^2 \cdot y_n & x_n \cdot y_n^2 & y_n^3
 }
 \\]
 Other cases with higher degree polynomials entail the construction of similar regressor matricies.

+### Notes

+In all of the above examples, the ridge_regression() class can be used interchangably with the ols_regression() class.